Semiotics: Definitions and related fields

-Charles Sanders Peirce and Ferdinand de Saussure helped establish semiotics as a distinct field of inquiry.
+Charles Sanders Peirce (left) and Ferdinand de Saussure helped establish semiotics as a distinct field of inquiry.

 Semiotics is the study of signs or of how meaning is created and communicated through them.
 Also called semiology, (Note: It is controversial whether they are exact synonyms.
 For example, semiology is sometimes understood as a subfield of semiotics that focuses on linguistic signs.
-Less common synonyms include significs and signology.) it examines the nature of signs, their organization into signs systems, like language, and the ways individuals interpret and use them.
-Semiotics has wide-reaching applications because of the pervasive nature of signs, affecting how individuals experience phenomena, communicate ideas, and interact with the world.
+Less common synonyms of semiotics include significs and signology.) it examines the nature of signs, their organization into sign systems (such as language), and the ways individuals interpret and use them.
+Semiotics has wide-reaching applications because of the pervasive nature of signs, affecting how individuals experience phenomena, communicate ideas, and interact with their environment.

-These applications make it an interdisciplinary field, originating in philosophy and linguistics and closely related to disciplines like psychology, anthropology, aesthetics, sociology, and education sciences.
+These applications make it an interdisciplinary field, originating in philosophy and linguistics and closely related to disciplines such as psychology, anthropology, sociology, and education sciences.
 Because most sciences rely on sign processes in some form, semiotics is sometimes characterized as a meta-discipline that provides a general approach for the analysis of signs across domains.
-It is controversial whether semiotics is itself a science since there are no universally accepted theoretical assumptions or methods on which semioticians agree.
-Semiotics has also been characterized as a theory, a doctrine, a movement, or a discipline.
-Apart from its interdisciplinary applications, pure semiotics is typically divided into three branches: semantics, syntactics, and pragmatics, studying how signs relate to objects, to each other, and to sign users, respectively.
+Whether semiotics is itself a science is controversial, since there are no universally accepted theoretical assumptions or methods on which semioticians agree.
+Semiotics has been characterized variously as a theory, a doctrine, a movement, or a discipline.
+It is typically divided into three branches: semantics, syntactics, and pragmatics, which study how signs relate to their meanings, to one another, and to their users, respectively.

-Semiotic inquiry overlaps in various ways with linguistics and communication theory.
-It shares with linguistics the interest in the analysis of sign systems, examining the meanings of words, how they are combined to form sentences, and how they convey messages in concrete contexts.
-A key difference is that linguistics focuses on language, while semiotics also studies non-linguistic signs, such as images, gestures, traffic signs, and animal calls.
-Communication theory studies how individuals encode, convey, and interpret both linguistic and non-linguistic messages.
-It typically focuses on technical aspects of how messages are transmitted, usually between distinct organisms.
-Semiotics, by contrast, concentrates on the meaning of messages and the creation of meaning, including the role of non-communicative signs.
+Semiotic inquiry overlaps with linguistics and communication theory.
+Like linguistics, it is concerned with the analysis of sign systems, examining the meanings of words, how they are combined to form sentences, and how they convey messages in concrete contexts.
+A key difference is that linguistics focuses on language, while semiotics also studies nonlinguistic signs, such as images, gestures, traffic signs, and animal calls.
+Communication theory examines how individuals encode, convey, and interpret both linguistic and nonlinguistic messages.
+It typically focuses on technical aspects of message transmission, usually between distinct organisms.
+Semiotics, by contrast, is concerned more broadly with meaning and meaning-making, including signs that do not involve intentional communication.
 (Note: The exact distinction between semiotics and communication theory is disputed.
 According to some proposals, they have the same scope, arguing that all semiotic activity is communicative.)
-For example, semioticians also study naturally occurring biological signs, like disease symptoms, and signs based on inanimate relations, such as smoke as a sign of fire.
+For example, semioticians study naturally occurring biological signs, such as disease symptoms, and signs based on inanimate relations, such as smoke as a sign of fire.

-The term semiotics derives from the Greek word σημειωτική (semeiotike), originally associated with the study of disease symptoms.
-Proposing a new field of inquiry of signs, John Locke suggested the Greek term as its name.
+The term semiotics derives from the Greek word σημειωτική (sēmeiōtikē), originally associated with the study of disease symptoms.
+The philosopher John Locke proposed the Greek term as the name for a new field of inquiry concerned with signs in his 1690 book An Essay Concerning Human Understanding.
 The first use of the English term semiotics dates to the 1670s.
-Semiotics became a distinct field of inquiry following the works of the philosopher Charles Sanders Peirce and the linguist Ferdinand de Saussure, the founders of the discipline.
+Semiotics became a distinct field of inquiry through the work of the philosopher Charles Sanders Peirce and the linguist Ferdinand de Saussure, who are regarded as its founders.